Cosylab/autoparamDriver/docs/source/introduction.rst

 below) are used to update records on request from the EPICS database, parameters are used to update records on request from the driver (e.g. in response to hardware interrupts).

-An argument may not begin with a `[` or `{`.
-This limitation is in place to allow extending argument parsing to JSON data in the future.

 How does the driver refer to a device PV?
 `````````````````````````````````````````